joplin/plugins/readme/superseded.md

 **Explanation**:

 Changing `"_npm_package_name"` in `manifest.json` is the important part.
-Doing this allows the new NPM package to update the plugin.
+It causes the plugin updater to check the new NPM package for updates, rather than the old.

 Setting `"_superseded_package": "outdated_package"` in `manifestOverrides.json` causes `outdated_package` to be ignored as a source of plugin updates.
-While not required, it prevents warnings while running the plugin script.
+While not required, it prevents warnings and provides a record of the change in maintenance.